 Continue reading Review: The Legend of Zelda: Majora’s Mask 3D (Nintendo 3DS)

 Super Smash Bros. for Nintendo 3DS (often shortened to Smash 4 or Sm4sh) was released worldwide on October 3rd, 2014.
 Although it never reached the competitive potential of its Wii U counterpart, the game still sold well due to its novel portability.
-For players who enjoy playing Super Smash Bros. on the go, there are a number of unlockables to obtain.
+For players who enjoy playing Super Smash Bros. on the go, there are several unlockables for you to obtain!

 Continue reading Super Smash Bros. for Nintendo 3DS – Unlockables Guide